 Telco alarms are alerts for problems indicated by telco equipment.
 They are typically weighted by importance as critical, major, or minor "severity" levels.
 These problems are normally related to failures in the chassis - high temperatures, fans breaking down, and other hardware issues.

 Telco alarms are most likely monitored by discrete contacts, small contact closures that issue a burst of voltage when an alarm condition is present.
-Discrete alarms only provide binary reporting functionality.
+Discretes only provide binary reporting functionality.
 Remember that your telco gear will generally have discrete outputs that each designate alarm severities.
-This provides another dimension when planning your alarm response.
+This provides another dimension when planning your response.

 A strong master station, like T/Mon, will bring in your telco alarms from sources under any available protocols.
 Whether you're working with equipment in legacy or proprietary protocols, T/Mon will capture all of your telco alarms, so you can keep all of your alarms on one screen.

 Telco alarms don't have to be hard to manage.
-With the right RTUs and the right telco alarm master, you can keep track of network failures when and where they occur.
+With the right RTUs and the right telco master station, you can keep track of network failures when and where they occur.
 This increases maintenance efficiency and reduces the likelihood or duration of network downtime.